d3ad5h01/DAA_Assignments/Assignment3/Readme.md

 ```
 Input
 ```
-Input contains an integer n, upto which sum has to be calculated.
+Input contains two integers n and m, denoting size of a 2D matrix and then we input the elements of 2D matrix, i.e, 1's or 0's respectively.
 ```
 Ouput
 ```
-Output will be an integer, i.e., the value of sum from 1 to n.
+Output will be an integer denoting cost of the path if it is found else an error message.
 ```
 ---
 *Test case*